Richard Quain (Irish physician)

 Sir Richard Quain, 1st Baronet, (30 October 1816 – 13 March 1898) was an Irish physician.

 Life

-He was born at Mallow-on-the-Blackwater, County Cork, and died in Harley Street, London.
+Quain was born at Mallow-on-the-Blackwater, County Cork and died in Harley Street, London.

 Quain was the eldest child of John Quain of Carraig Dhúin (Carrigoon), Cork and Mary, daughter of Michael Burke of Mallow, Cork.
 He was sent to the Diocesan School at Cloyne for his early education and then, aged 15, apprenticed to the surgeon-apothecary Fraser in Limerick for five years.
 In 1837 he enrolled in medicine at the University College London where his cousins, Jones Quain, the anatomist and author of Quain's Elements of Anatomy, and Richard Quain, FRCS, later the president of the Royal College of Surgeons, held teaching posts.
 He graduated M.B. with honours in 1840.

-He married Isabella Agnes Wray (21 Jun 1828 - 26 Oct 1891), the daughter of George Wray, on 31 January 1854 at Hampstead.
+Quain married Isabella Agnes Wray (21 June 1828 – 26 October 1891), the daughter of George Wray, on 31 January 1854 at Hampstead.
 He was a great-grandfather of author Ian Fleming.